 | National Westminster Bank | Mortgage term plus 30 years.
 For Shared Ownership, the remaining term of the lease must also be not less than 75 years at the outset of the mortgage. |

-Engaging our service will provide you enhanced control over the value of your Thurston leasehold, as your property will be more valuable and saleable in respect of lease length should you want to sell.
+Retaining our service gives you better control over the value of your Thurston leasehold, as your property will be more valuable and saleable in respect of lease length should you decide to sell.
 The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.